jsoto007/js_project_one/NOTES.md

+how can I build a table that takes in content and return a value by doing math with the server information?

 GENERAL NOTES
 for the server we can do the pay depending on the job tittle. when a new user is added we can assing a job tittle.